How to Extend Unemployment Benefits in Texas?

 Unemployment Insurance (UI)

-Texas Unemployment Benefit is the pay of fixed amount on monthly or weekly basis to the jobless workers who meet certain employment criteria.
+Texas Unemployment Benefit is the pay of fixed amount on monthly or weekly basis given to unemployed workers who meet certain employment criteria.
 Every UI claimant is expected to enroll themselves with the Texas Workforce Commission once they are laid off from their jobs.
 Every State of United States expects its UI claimants to continuously search and accept new jobs.
 This may include submitting regular work logs each time a benefit claim is filed and accepting any work that pays at least minimum wage and a gross weekly pay that exceeds the weekly claim amount received.

 Extended UI Benefits